Why We Don’t Care About Hard Work

 My parents were unafraid of switching jobs when it suited their needs.
-My mother actually moved to Virginia by herself when I was 9 to follow a new job.
+My mother actually moved to Virginia by herself when I was 9 (my siblings were older) to follow a new job.
 She rented a room and visited us on the weekends, while my dad took care of us in New Jersey.
 (It was around this time that I learned my dad was actually a very good cook; he just didn’t care enough about cooking to make anything besides spaghetti for us.
 But one time he whips out a shrimp with lobster sauce and I thought, who are you??
 Why have you been feeding us vienna sausages all these years!).

 5. My parents were equals.